LCLs Beyond Bounded Degrees: Introduction

 We turn this construction into a labeling problem by requiring nodes that belong to an $x$-gadget path to output~$1$, and all other nodes to output~$0$.
 The problem is defined so that a $x$-gadget path is valid only if it starts with $T_1$.
 Consequently, the node at the opposite end of the path can output~$1$ if and only if the entire prefix $(T_1, T_2, \dots)$ is present.
 This forces any distributed algorithm to spend time linear in the length of the path in order to determine the correct output.

 By requiring that only the first $L(x)$ nodes along the path output~$1$, we can control the maximum length of any gadget path in an instance with $n$ nodes.
 Choosing $L(x)$ appropriately then suffices to prove our theorem.

-Since the main focus are the gap results, we defer the full technical details to \Cref{sec:partition-gadgets}.
+Instead of describing more details, we want to highlight the fact that all we are doing is making a lot of case distinctions (in a more or less arbitrary way).
+We then abuse these case distinctions by using them to count the length of a path.
+Our generalization will try to avoid exactly this behavior.